kud/tech/src/posts/en/python-bug-browser-variable.md

 Oh but?
 It wasn't the first time I had this error and I didn't know why: on [Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=1012443), and on [MkDocs](https://github.com/mkdocs/mkdocs/issues/465).

-So where does this bug come from??
+So where does this bug come from?
 It comes from `webbrowser` python lib.

 You just have to start `$ python -c 'import webbrowser; webbrowser.open("http://kud.io")'` to get it.